 Start gathering your recipe ideas.
 Why not start a new side dish tradition with Savory Mashed Root Vegetables?
 You’ll need the trusty swivel-action blade Vegetable Peeler for all your veggie side dish plans.

 Have a tear-free holiday season.
 The Food Chopper tackles onions in seconds.
 Get one now, so you’re ready for all your veggie prep.

 Make a playlist.
 Cue up your favorite tunes that evoke sweater weather, home, and gratitude.
-Consider some rootsy, acoustic background music or golden age big band jazz.

 Plan your beverages.
 Have plenty of choices for the kids and consider a signature cocktail for the grown-ups.
 Stock up on a few Family-Sized Quick-Stir® Pitchers to serve them in style.